dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 Click on the timeline header near the 2 second mark and move the sprite to the target destination on the right side.

 Again, click the key button in the toolbar.
-This will create our second keyframe.
+This creates our second keyframe.

 ### Run the animation